 In 1956, CMHA Kelowna was formed by volunteers to support people with mental health challenges in an ongoing, weekly and non-institutional manner.
 By 1962, the Okanagan’s first resident Psychiatrist was appointed and the Kelowna General Hospital opened a seven-bed Psychiatric Unit.
 Volunteers from CMHA Kelowna visited the Unit every other weekday to bring the patients home comforts, facilitating in their recovery.

 In an effort to bring awareness of mental health issues to the community, the organization launched an adult education program at the Kelowna Night School in 1967.
 It also introduced a series of lectures and meetings for women.
 The power of shared experiences, and open conversations converging around both mental health and illness remain a focus for the organization today.
-A host of individual and group workshops, as well as self-help offerings aim to support a mentally healthy Kelowna at work, home and play.
+A host of individual and group community workshops, as well as wellness programs aim to support a mentally healthy Kelowna at work, home and play.

 In 1972, CMHA facilitated the Discovery Club, a gathering place for seniors at St.David’s church.
 And in 1984 the Oasis Club set up in the Parkinson Recreation Centre to create support systems for underemployed youth.
 The Wellness Development Centre (WDC) situated in CMHA headquarters (site of the former church) now fosters a similar sense of belonging for members of its community.
-The WDC features activities like drop-in yoga and art classes and hosts programs like Peer Support Services and Kitchen Connections.
+The WDC features activities like drop-in yoga and art classes and hosts programs like Kitchen Connections.

 CMHA Kelowna is also the operator and lead agency for an integrated youth and family clinic, Foundry Kelowna, unites partner organizations to provide coordinated services addressing the primary care, mental health, substance use, counselling and social service needs of youth aged 12 – 24 and their families.
 Foundry Kelowna supports young peoples’ wellbeing by intervening early so youth can find the help they need, when they need it.
 For more information www.foundrybc.ca/kelowna.